hbokh/docker-jira-postgresql/README.md

 # Dockerized JIRA on PostgreSQL

+****RETIRED & OUTDATED!!****

+**This project makes use of now outdated software, eg. the `phusion/baseimage:0.9.18` that dates from 2016.**

+Use at your own risk and only for learning purposes.

+---

 Atlassian [JIRA](https://www.atlassian.com/software/jira), v7.3.x, with PostgreSQL and DOC (Data-Only Container).

 Most of the stuff here is based on [HouseOfAgile/docker-jira](https://github.com/HouseOfAgile/docker-jira), but since I had issues with MySQL, PostgreSQL replaced the DB-backend.
 Feels faster too.
 Data is stored in a separate data-only container.

-[toc]

 ## Running docker-compose

-When "docker-compose" was still known as "fig", I prefered to use "[crane](https://github.com/michaelsauter/crane)" over "fig" to start multiple containers.
+When "docker-compose" was still known as "fig", I prefered to use "[crane](https://github.com/michaelsauter/crane)" over "fig" to start multiple containers.\
 Today, "docker-compose" is preferred, hence the `docker-compose.yml`-file.

 Use `docker-compose up` to start the stack (if you still want to use "crane", use `crane lift` to start the containers).

-If you want the stack to have Jason Wilder's "[nginx-proxy](https://github.com/jwilder/nginx-proxy)" running in front (HTTPS enabled, self-signed certificate named "jira.internal"), then run `docker-compose -f docker-compose.proxy.yml up`.
+If you want the stack to have Jason Wilder's "[nginx-proxy](https://github.com/jwilder/nginx-proxy)" running in front (HTTPS enabled, self-signed certificate named "jira.internal"), then run `docker-compose -f docker-compose.proxy.yml up`.\
 Don't forget to point "jira.internal" to the right IP-address, e.g. in `/etc/hosts` or local DNS.

 Next, you can move on to [Setup JIRA](#setup-jira).